About Us

 It suggested and helped implement the first U.S. directory publisher-sponsored telephone book recycling campaign.
 At the time, United Publishers of Los Angeles was a subsidiary of NYNEX, the "Baby Bell" company then providing service to New York and New England.
 NYNEX became aware of the program by seeing its publicity results and instituted a similar program.
 Within two years, major telephone companies all over the country had implemented telephone book recycling campaigns.

-Coastal Wetlands Protection
+Coastal Wetlands Protection:

-In the past three years, Earth Alert has become deeply involved in efforts to preserve Ormond Beach, called the most important wetland in Southern California.
-Bridgers has written numerous op-eds published in the Ventura County Star in support of Ventura County environmental issues, especially Ormond Beach.
+Bridgers has written numerous op-eds published in the Ventura County Star in support of coastal environmental issues, especially Ormond Beach.
+Learn more about the Ormond Project.